lukeFalsina/Grab-n-Run/README.md

 $	<path_to_your_sdk>/sdk/build-tools/<sdk_version_number>/zipalign -v 4
 	LoaderApp.apk LoaderAppAligned.apk
 ```

+**P.S.** *Step 3* can also be directly performed by means of your favorite *IDE*.
+In **ADT** you would have to select the option *"Android Tools -> Export Signed Application Package..."* and, when it is required, navigate to the location of your keystore and inserting its password, the key id and the key password.
+On the other hand in **Android Studio** the signature process can be automatized by setting up a proper **signing configuration** as described [here](http://developer.android.com/tools/publishing/app-signing.html#release-mode).

 #### 4. Publish the signed and aligned version of the source container

 Once you have obtained *LoaderAppAligned.apk*, you need to make also this resource **available on line**.
 Notice that, in this case, both remote locations that use **HTTP** or **HTTPS** protocols are fine as long as they are accessible from the web.
 Again, as an example, you can store the container in your "Public" *Dropbox* folder and get back a **public URL** like "https://dl.dropboxusercontent.com/u/00000000/LoaderAppAligned.apk".